flarelabs-net/vite-plugin-cloudflare/README.md

 ### Input and output Worker config files

 In the Vite integration, your Worker config file (e.g. `wrangler.toml`) is the input configuration and a separate output configuration is created as part of the build.
-This output file is a snapshot of your configuration at the time of the build and is the configuration used for preview and deployment.
+This output file is a snapshot of your configuration at the time of the build and is modified to reference your build artifacts.
+It is the configuration that is used for preview and deployment.

 ### Redundant fields in the Wrangler config file